 The district wide financial statements report on the financial data by function.
 The District has one basic function: activities that are supported by property taxes.
-The District provides firefighting services to the citizens of Kendall Park, New Jersey.
+The District provides firefighting services to the citizens of within the jurisdiction of the District.